Scroll to the bottom of this page, under events.

 Wired for 110- and 220-volt electric

 Two pets (dogs and cats) are permitted in base housing.
 Pets must be microchipped and registered with the Veterinary Clinic.
 Cats must be spayed or neutered.
 Dogs must be 70 pounds or less.
 Some dog breeds are not allowed on base, so check with the NSA Naples Veterinary Clinic before shipping your pet(s).
-Exotic pets such as reptiles and spiders are prohibited, no exceptions to this policy.
+Exotic pets such as reptiles and spiders are prohibited, with no exceptions to this policy.
 It is important you let your sponsor know about your pet requirement before you arrive.
 If you rent on the local economy, most landlords allow cats and dogs.

 All E-4 and below unaccompanied personnel assigned in NSA Naples and its tenant commands will reside in Unaccompanied upon arrival.
 If you wish to move to off-base housing, you must receive approval through your local command.

 Are you interested in becoming a Resident Advisor (RA) to mentor Junior Sailors?
 Please let us know.
 An RA room consists of a private room and a separate living room, plus reserved parking.

 Housing provides military members and DoD civilians residing in off-base housing the following items for the duration of your tour at NSA Naples: